Black-eyed children

-Black-eyed children (or black-eyed kids) are legendary paranormal creatures originating in modern American folklore, which superficially resemble human children or teenagers with pale skin and pitch-black eyes.
+Black-eyed children (or black-eyed kids) are legendary paranormal creatures originating in modern American folklore, which superficially resemble human children or teenagers between the ages of 6 to 16 with pale skin and pitch-black eyes.
 They are reportedly seen begging or hitchhiking, or are encountered on doorsteps of residential homes.
 These beings are alleged to be either undead, ghostly, demonic, alien, or otherwise inhuman creatures attempting to impersonate ordinary human children, in order to manipulate people by requesting entry into houses or riding in vehicles, with supposedly sinister motives.